Injured Players the New York Jets Would Miss the Most This Season

 Unfortunately, like every team, the Jets have had to deal with injuries this offseason.
 The difference is, the Jets are really not in a position to lose anyone at this point.

-Santonio Holmes protecting the ball
+1. Santonio Holmes

 There may not be a player more important to the Jets' offense than Santonio Holmes.
 Despite troubles on and off the field last year, he is the primary receiver and is crucial to spreading the field and continuing to be a deep threat.